Kadyr Yusupov: Arrest

 Yusupov suffered from long-term mental health issues, with symptoms of schizophrenia.
-On December 3, 2018, following a psychotic episode Yusupov attempted suicide by jumping under a metro train at the Pushkin station in Tashkent.
+On 3 December 2018, following a psychotic episode Yusupov attempted suicide by jumping under a metro train at the Pushkin station in Tashkent.

 He survived with a broken collarbone and a brain injury.
-On December 10, the State Security Service of Uzbekistan detained Yusupov on charges of treason under article 157 of the Uzbek Criminal Code.
+On 10 December, the State Security Service of Uzbekistan detained Yusupov on charges of treason under article 157 of the Uzbek Criminal Code.
 He denied the charges.
-A closed trial in Tashkent started on June 24, 2019.
+A closed trial in Tashkent started on 24 June 2019.

 Allegations of mistreatment

-Yusupov's lawyer Allan Pashkovskiy alleges that the State Security Service of Uzbekistan engaged in violations of procedures and used psychological torture against Yusupov between December 2018 until April 2019, including denial of medication and threats of sexual violence against his family.
+Yusupov's lawyer Allan Pashkovskiy alleges that the State Security Service of Uzbekistan engaged in violations of procedures and used psychological torture against Yusupov between December 2018 and April 2019, including denial of medication and threats of sexual violence against his family.
 Complaints were filed to the Ombudsman for Human Rights in Uzbekistan, National Human Rights Centre, Presidential Administration, the Prosecutor General and the State Security Service.